JEE Main Exam Date:21 Jan' 26 - 30 Jan' 26

-How to Avoid Negative Marking in JEE Main 2026 ? - The Joint Entrance Examination (JEE) Mains is one of the most competitive and challenging entrance exams in India.
-Every year, lakhs of aspirants sit for this exam with the dream of securing a seat in their desired college.
-However, the JEE Main Exam is not just about getting the correct answers, it also involves dealing with negative marking, which can significantly impact your overall score.
+How to Avoid Negative Marking in JEE Main 2026? - The Joint Entrance Examination (JEE) Mains is not just about getting the correct answers; it also involves dealing with negative marking, which can significantly impact your overall score.
+Candidates can know about how to avoid negative marking in JEE Main 2026 from this article.
 The JEE Mains 2026 exam has a negative marking scheme.
-This requires candidates to be careful even while choosing the questions to attempt in JEE Main 2026 .
-Hence aspirants need to build the right strategy for the JEE Mains exam.
-Many aspirants look for concrete answers to how they should attempt the JEE Mains exam to avoid negative markings.
-Candidates should first thoroughly understand the JEE Main exam pattern to understand how negative marking works.
+This requires candidates to be careful even while choosing the questions to attempt in JEE Main 2026.
+Hence, aspirants need to build the right strategy for the JEE Mains exam.
+The authority will conduct session 1 JEE Main from January 21 to 30, 2026, while session 2 will be conducted from April 1 to 10, 2026.

 This Story also Contains

-The JEE Main 2026 will consist of two sections, Section A will have 20 Multiple Choice Questions while Section B will consist of 10 Numerical value type questions.
+The JEE Main 2026 will consist of two sections, Section A will have 20 multiple-choice questions, while Section B will consist of 10 Numerical value-type questions.
 For section B, candidates will have a choice to attempt any five questions out of 10.
 The exam duration is 3 hours with a total mark of 300.
-There will be a negative marking in both section A and section B. That’s why it is very important for the students to avoid negative marking in the real exam.
+There will be a negative marking in both sections A and B. That’s why the students need to avoid negative marking in the real exam.

 Here we provide a link to a detailed video, which may help candidates clear their basic doubts regarding the JEE Main exam.

-JEE Main exam is conducted for 3 hours and a total of 90 questions are asked in the exam.
-So the best strategy for attempting JEE Main is time management wherein, the whole time is divided for each question so that candidates do not devote more than the time allotted in that question.
+JEE Main exam is conducted for 3 hours, and a total of 90 questions are asked in the exam.
+So the best strategy for attempting JEE Main is time management, wherein the whole time is divided for each question so that candidates do not devote more than the time allotted to that question.
 They should keep in mind that all the questions hold the same number of marks and thus, should mark the time-consuming questions for the last minutes to be attempted if they still have some time.

 The Joint Entrance Examination (JEE) Mains, which is one of the most difficult examinations in the country and is among the most sought-after entrance tests, is also conducted in an online computer-based format.
 The exam consists of three core subjects: The three common Subjects include Physics, Chemistry, and Mathematics.
 The Mathematics section is usually the most unpopular among many candidates since its curriculum is extensive, and the level of understanding of concepts is profound.